popzelife/libft-test/README.md

 # Libft Test
-Test your libft functions made at 42 with this piece of code.
-Clone it into your libft folder in a subfolder; and execute "make test".
-This test was made by myself and thanks to the help of other tests like the moulitest or unittest.
+Test your libft functions made at 42 school with this piece of code.
+Clone it somewhere.
+Open the Makefile and specify your libft.a location, and open in 'includes' folder, the libft_test.h to relocate your libft.h file too.
+Then execute "make test"; you can run the test.out.
+This test was made by myself and sometimes thanks to the help of other tests like the moulitest or unittest.
+You should have compiled your librairies first before using this test.

 ![example](https://raw.githubusercontent.com/Kant1-0/libft-test/master/img-test.png)